Kent Denver School: Campus & Tuition

 In 2011, Kent Denver completed another significant campus project with the opening of a new Dining Hall, the first LEED Platinum building of its kind.
 Thanks to the many enhancements made in the building's design and construction, the Dining Hall boasts a 42% energy savings over comparable buildings, and it was built using materials that are environmentally friendly, sustainably produced, and/or locally sourced.

 In 2020, Kent Denver completed a campus-wide, three-year transformation which involved building or renovating more than 100,000 square feet of teaching and learning spaces.
 This included the Bruce McGrath Welcome Center and Upper School North classroom wing, now home to Upper School Math and World Languages.

 Several Kent Denver programs have received national or international recognition.
 KDS Robotics has won numerous state championships and qualified for the VEX Robotics World Championships every year since 2012.

 Kent Denver's Commercial Music Program has also gained a considerable reputation both domestically and internationally with the program's R&B and world music ensembles recognized by DownBeat Magazine and profiled in Denver's Westword newspaper.
 Student-musicians play gigs at venues across Colorado and have traveled to Memphis, Los Angeles, New Orleans, Miami, San Diego, and New York.
 In the spring of 2014, members of the jazz and Latin bands traveled to Havana, Cuba, to learn more about the island's rich musical history.
 In the summer of 2014, the Quincy Ave.
 Rhythm Band was invited to perform at the Porretta Soul Festival in Italy, a four-day music festival that celebrates Memphis music, and the Montreux Jazz Festival - the second largest jazz festival in the world.

 In athletics, Kent Denver teams have won more than 70 state championships, most recently in 3A girls soccer (2021 & 2022) and 4A boys tennis (2021).

+Tuition for the 2023–24 school year is $36,920.
+Kent Denver financial aid awards provide tuition support and may also cover all aspects of student life, from books and computer fees to bus service, class trips and many other incidental expenses.
+Kent Denver has provided more than $50 million to students in need since 2000.
+Financial aid awards are granted on the basis of need; there are no academic or athletic scholarships.